sheldonhull/leapp-daemon/README.md

 Please read through our [contributing guidelines](.github/CONTRIBUTING.md) and [code of conduct](.github/CODE_OF_CONDUCT.md).
 We included directions for opening issues, coding standards, and notes on development.

+> 🤙 To jumpstart your contribution to the project we suggest you to come to our [Slack](https://join.slack.com/t/noovolari/shared_invite/zt-noc0ju05-18_GRX~Zi6Jz8~95j5CySA) and have a chat with us; we will point you in the right direction as fast as possible.

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at [editorconfig.org](http://editorconfig.org).

-**We suggest you to come to our [Slack](https://join.slack.com/t/noovolari/shared_invite/zt-noc0ju05-18_GRX~Zi6Jz8~95j5CySA) and discuss development with us; we will point you in the right direction as fast as possible.**

 # Developing
 Development on leapp-daemon can be done on Mac, Windows, or Linux as long as you have Go installed.
 See the [go.mod](https://github.com/Noovolari/leapp-daemon/blob/master/go.mod) file located in the project root for the correct Go version.